beginner-corp/telemetry-extension/readme.md

 ### Data shape

 The extension will publish to your configured URL as JSON with a Lambda telemetry events array called `telemetry`.
 Any other properties found in your `TELEMETRY_CONFIG` will be present at the top level of the published request.
+This is useful for securing your telemetry API with secrets.

+Additionally, a top-level property named `batch` will be present with a UUID string; this represents the unique telemetry batch published by the extension so as to differentiate it from other telemetry data with the same timestamp.

+The `batch` property may be ignored if you prefer to try relying on the invocation ID that is usually (but not always) present in the raw telemetry data – hence the addition of the `batch` property.

+Because telemetry items may arrive with the same timestamp within a given invocation, the extension also provides each telemetry item with a zero-indexed property called `pos` denoting its sequence position within said timestamp.

+#### Example

-For example, if your `TELEMETRY_CONFIG` was:
+If your `TELEMETRY_CONFIG` was:

 ```json
 {
   "url": "https://foo.bar/telemetry-endpoint",